haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

 ![](img/tabnaviicons.png)

-- First, create a new React Native app and install React Navigator.
+- First, create a new React Native app and install React Navigation.
 Create two components that are used in the navigator:

 ```jsx title="HomeScreen.js"
 import { StyleSheet, Text, View } from 'react-native';